Mary Beth Doyle Park

 Recent Developments

 In 2021 the city acquired an additional 3.8 acres of undeveloped land to expand Mary Beth Doyle Park's nature area further to the east.
 The city paid $1.5 million for the land, which had originally been intended to be developed into more housing.
 This brought the total size of Mary Beth Doyle to 85 acres of land.
-This addition facilitates another trailhead into the park.
+This addition provides another trailhead into the park.

-Natural Area Preservation (NAP) performs prescribed burns to limit the growth of non-native invasive plant species and stimulate the growth of native plants.
-NAP performs maintenance and restoration projects at Mary Beth Doyle annually.
 You can find more information related to Mary Beth Doyle Park in a 2008 Natural Area Preservation newsletter: 2008 Park Focus: Mary Beth Doyle, by Dana Novak.

 Active Adopters